administer-org/documentation/v2/client/frontend.md

 ## `Frontend.Open`

 Forces the panel.
-Optionally yields.
+Optionally yields with `WaitForCompletion`.
+If `Var.UseAcrylic` is enabled, the acrylic effect is created on the `Var.MainFrame` target.

 ::: code-group
 ```luau [Annotation]